 At Malta, the coast is buzzed again at 21:30 by an Italian torpedo boat (MAS), but it gets away.
 There is an air raid alert in the late afternoon, but the bombers do not cross the coastline.

-Winston Churchill is pleased at the success of Operation Hats, and tells the War Cabinet that he is going to send Governor Dobbie, for distribution to the island, a letter of commendation.
+Winston Churchill is pleased with the success of Operation Hats and tells the War Cabinet that he is going to send Governor Dobbie, for distribution to the island, a letter of commendation.
 However, at the same time, the War Office tells Dobbie that many of the anti-aircraft guns that he has requested are needed elsewhere.

 US/Japanese Relations: US Secretary of State Cordell Hull expresses concern about Japanese moves in French Indochina, where the Imperial Army has established bases at many key points.

 German/Japanese Relations: The Japanese government holds meetings to decide how to approach negotiations for officially joining the Axis.
 The question is how to carve up the world, to create "spheres of influence" dominated by each power center, with a line drawn somewhere around India.
 The wishes of the Soviet Union do not appear to play a major factor.

 French Indochina (Vietnam): The Japanese intercept a cable from French Army General Maurice Martin's government in French Indochina to the US and the UK which suggests that those two countries may consider intervening in French Indochina.
 Japan considers the country virtually its colony at this point.
 To protect its interests, the Japanese government considers invading rather than just maintaining bases there.

 |General Ion Antonescu, left, in Iron Guard uniform; Italian Minister to Bucharest Signor Pellegrino Ghigi; Herr Wilhelm Von Fabricius, German Minister to Bucharest, and Horia Sima, leader of the Iron Guard.|